-Parking
+Parking 197

 Clause DS3.4 of Part 8 within Chapter A Miscellaneous outlines that hotels must provide 1 parking space per unit, 1.5 spaces per staff member, 1 visitor space per 5 bedrooms and 1 space per 3 seats for restaurants etc open to the general public.
-This results in a requirement for the hotel portion of the development to provide 31 parking spaces.
-Retail uses, such as the one proposed upon the ground floor and mezzanine level of the development are required to provided 1 space per $40m^2$.
-This results in a requirement for 8 retail spaces to be provided.
-In total the proposal is required to accommodate 39 on-site parking spaces.
-Currently 12 vehicular parking spaces have been identified within the basement, this is a deficiency of 27 spaces.
+This results in a requirement for 43 on-site parking spaces.
+The current proposal results in the construction of 12 on-site parking spaces and is deficient 31 parking spaces.

 In this instance strict compliance with the parking rates outlined within the DCP is not considered to be necessary, however the proposed rate of 12 parking spaces for a development intensity of this size is considered to be inadequate to properly service the site.
 Acceptance of the proposed parking rate variation is expected to force reliance upon the surrounding streets and placing an unreasonable burden upon the public domain.